AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_content.md

 # Extend the Project Content

 Your plug-in can make new assets and content available to the project by including one or more `resources` extensions in the *.stingray_plugin* descriptor file.
-When your plug-in is loaded into the Stingray editor, users are able to work with these resources just like any other assets that live in their project source folder or in the `core` resources folder.
+When your plug-in is loaded into the editor, users are able to work with these resources just like any other assets that live in their project source folder or in the `core` resources folder.

 For example, your plug-in could include pre-made assets like units, materials and particle effects for users to drop directly into their levels.
 Or, you could accompany your plug-in with a *.script_flow_nodes* file and Lua module that set up some custom Flow nodes; a user with your plug-in installed would then be able to add your custom nodes into their Flow graphs.